 Symphony of the Night is the first Castlevania title to allow players to use other primary weapons besides whips, which was traditional in the series prior to this game.
 Alucard's repertoire, however, is mostly based on edged weapons, such as axes and swords.
 Other weapons, such as fist weapons and single use, expendable weapons, are available though much less common.
-Symphony of the Night's alternate characters, Richter and Maria, have arsenals of their own.
+Symphony of the Night's alternate characters, Richter and Maria, have unique weapons.
 Richter plays like characters in the previous titles, wielding the legendary Vampire Killer and utilizing classic sub-weapons.
 Maria uses energy-based projectiles and kicks to do battle.
 Armor and accessories could also be equipped, granting the player bonuses to all of their characters stats.
-The Sega Saturn title expands on the items in the game, and has many bonus weapons and armor sets.
+The Sega Saturn version expands on the items in the game, and has many bonus weapons and armor sets.

 Players could also pick up other items, such as food, to help replenish health and hearts.
 Items such as the classic Castlevania haunch of meat will replenish health, while sweet treats like ice cream generally refill Alucard's hearts.
 Players must be wary, however, as not everything is good for the character's stomach.
 Poison mushrooms, rotten meat, and other unsavory goods will cause status effects, among other harmful effects.
 These items do not have effect upon contact, as in past Castlevania titles.
 Rather, they will be placed in the inventory, and must be equipped to one of Alucard's arms.
 Once equipped, pressing the button the food is assigned to will throw them out, and Alucard can use them.